West Windsor, New Jersey: Public transportation

 An Acela Express speeding through West Windsor.

-Princeton Junction station, a Northeast Corridor stop on Amtrak and NJ Transit, is located within West Windsor.
+Princeton Junction station offers commuter rail service in the township.
+Service is provided by NJ Transit on the Northeast Corridor Line to Newark Penn Station, Secaucus Junction and New York Penn Station.
 Amtrak's Keystone Service and Northeast Regional routes stop at Princeton Junction which is ranked as one of the ten busiest train stations in the Northeast.
-The station had 6,800 average weekday boardings in 2012, the fourth-highest of any NJ Transit station in the state.
+The station had 4,271 average weekday boardings in 2025, the fifth-highest of any NJ Transit station in the state.

 Running between the Princeton Junction station and the Princeton station is what is known to locals as the "Dinky."
 The Dinky is a one-car train that shuttles back and forth many times a day between the two stations.
 Traveling 2.7 mi each way, it is the shortest regularly scheduled passenger route in the United States.

 NJ Transit bus service to Trenton is provided via the 600, 603, 609, with other area service on the 605 route.

 The Greater Mercer Transportation Management Association offers service on Route 130 between the West Windsor Campus of Mercer County Community College and East Windsor Township / Hightstown.